Giggles22031/wishlist-numbering/README.md

-This is a theme for [Steambrew](https://steambrew.app/) made for [Zerkaa](https://www.youtube.com/@ZerkaaPlays) to help with counting in his Steam Wishlist series.
+This is a theme using [Steambrew](https://steambrew.app/) made for [Zerkaa](https://www.youtube.com/@ZerkaaPlays) to help with counting in his Steam Wishlist series.